yahiakala/notalone-app/docs/admin/getting_started.md

     - Go to your Anvil.works account and click "Clone from GitHub" under the "Create a new app" section
     - Enter the URL to your forked repo, and authenticate with your GitHub account
     - Click "Clone App"
+    - Ignore the warning about upgrading your plan.

 ### Option B: Clone the Repository (For Using as Is)